 I rarely send out emails but if you would like to be informed of any future projects or communication, please sign up!

 Maree lives in Portland, Ore. and is a card reader and the creator of the Antiquarian Lenormand & Antiquarian Tarot.
 She also wrote the Antiquarian Tarot's Companion Guidebook.
-She is currently working on another deck and book.
+She is currently working on the Divine Muses Oracle and its companion book.

 ©2013 Antiq.
 Lenormand